Integers Having $F_{2k}$ in Both Zeckendorf And Chung-Graham Decompositions: Introduction

 \section{Introduction}

-The Fibonacci sequence $(F_n)_{n=1}^\infty$ is defined as follows: $F_1 = 1$, $F_2 = 1$, and $F_n = F_{n-1} + F_{n-2}$ for $n\ge 3$.
+For $n\in \mathbb{N}\cup \{0\}$, let $F_n$ be the $n$th Fibonacci number, i.e., $F_{n+2} = F_{n+1} + F_n$ for all $n\ge 0$ with $F_0 = 0$ and $F_1 = 1$.
 Zeckendorf's theorem \cite{Ze} states that every positive integer can be written uniquely as a sum of nonadjacent Fibonacci numbers in $(F_n)_{n=2}^\infty$.
 This sum is often called the \textit{Zeckendorf decomposition} of integers, which can be found by the greedy algorithm.
 For example, the largest Fibonacci number in the Zeckendorf decomposition of $28$ is $F_{8} = 21$ because $F_8$ is the largest Fibonacci number not greater than $28$.
 The next term in the decomposition is the largest Fibonacci number at most $28-21 = 7$, which is $F_5 = 5$.
 The remainder after taking out $F_5$ is $7-5 = 2 = F_3$; hence,

-There has been extensive research on the structure of the Zeckendorf decomposition and its generalizations: for a sample of notable work, see \cite{Ba, CHS, CFHMN, Cha1, Cha11, Day1, Day2, De1, De2, DDKMMV, DFFHMPP, DS, G10, HW, Ho, MMMS, MMMMS, Sh}.
+There has been extensive research on the structure of the Zeckendorf decomposition and its generalizations.
+For a sample of notable work, see \cite{Ba, CHS, CFHMN, Cha1, Cha11, Day1, Day2, De1, De2, DDKMMV, DFFHMPP, DS, G10, HW, Ho, MMMS, MMMMS, Sh}.

-On the other hand, Chung and Graham \cite{CG} proved that every positive integer can be written as a sum of even-indexed Fibonacci numbers using coefficients $0, 1$, or $2$ such that between two coefficients $2$, there exists a coefficient $0$.
-We call the sum the \textit{Chung-Graham decomposition}. \begin{thm}\cite[Lemma 1]{CG} Every positive integer $n$ can be uniquely represented as a sum
+On the other hand, Chung and Graham \cite{CG} proved that every positive integer can be uniquely written as a sum of even-indexed Fibonacci numbers using coefficients $0, 1$, or $2$ such that between two coefficients $2$, there exists a coefficient $0$.
+We call the sum the \textit{Chung-Graham decomposition} of $n$. \begin{thm}\cite[Lemma 1]{CG} Every positive integer $n$ can be uniquely represented as a sum

-so that if $c_{i_1} = c_{i_2} = 2$, then there is a $j$ between $i_1$ and $i_2$ such that $c_j = 0$. \end{thm} The proof of \cite[Lemma 1]{CG} showed that the Chung-Graham decomposition is also determined by the greedy algorithm.
+so that if $c_{i_1} = c_{i_2} = 2$, then there exists $j$ between $i_1$ and $i_2$ such that $c_j = 0$. \end{thm} The proof of \cite[Lemma 1]{CG} showed that the Chung-Graham decomposition is also determined by the greedy algorithm.
 At each step, we find the largest $j$ such that $F_{2j}$ is not greater than the remainder.
 If $2F_{2j}$ is also less than the remainder, the next term is $2F_{2j}$; otherwise, the next term is $F_{2j}$.
+For example,